 New Year Dragon

 The dragon is a sign of good luck and good fortune.
-During Chinese New Year there are many dragon and lion costumes, dragon dance and lion dances, and other performances with dragons and lions.
+During Chinese New Year there are many dragon and lion costumes, dragon dances and lion dances, and other performances with dragons and lions.
 It is believed that the loud sounds of the drums and clashing of cymbals chase away bad luck.
 The dragon and lion dances are very popular. larges crowds of people gather round to watch them.

 Yuan Xiao Jie/ The Lantern Festival